Figure 29: Delamination

 Drainage Spikes

-Drainage spikes or drips are spikes or tear drops of zinc along the bottom edges of the product.
-These result when the surfaces of the product are processed horizontal to the galvanizing kettle, preventing proper drainage of the zinc from the surface as the product is withdrawn from the kettle.
-Drainage spikes, as seen in Figure 31, are typically removed during the inspection stage by a buffing or grinding process.
+Drainage spikes or drips are tear drops of zinc along the edges of the product.
+Spikes and drips are caused when steel products are removed from the galvanizing kettle horizontally preventing proper drainage of the zinc from the surface (Figure 31).
+Drainage spikes are typically removed during the inspection stage by a buffing or grinding process.
 Drainage spikes or drips are excess zinc and will not affect corrosion protection, but are potentially dangerous for anyone who handles the parts.
-These defects must be removed before the part can be accepted.
+Therefore, they must be removed before the part can be accepted.

 Dross Inclusions

-Dross inclusions are a distinct zinc-iron intermetallic alloy that becomes entrapped or entrained in the zinc coating.
-This is caused by picking up zinc-iron particles from the bottom of the kettle.
-Dross, as seen in Figure 32, may be avoided by changing the lifting orientation or redesigning the product to allow for proper drainage.
+Dross inclusions are a distinct particle of zinc-iron intermetallic alloy that becomes entrapped or entrained in the zinc coating (Figure 32).
+This is caused by picking up zinc-iron particles from the bottom of the kettle, and may be avoided by changing the lifting orientation or redesigning the product to allow for more effective drainage.
 If the dross particles are small and completely covered by zinc metal, they will not affect the corrosion protection and are acceptable.
-If the dross particles are large, then the dross must be removed and the area repaired.
+If there are gross dross particles (large inclusions, then the particles must be removed and the area repaired.

 Excess Aluminum in Galvanizing Bath

-Another type of surface defect, shown in Figure 33, is caused by an excess amount of aluminum in the galvanizing bath.
-This creates bare spots and black marks on the surface of the steel.
-The excess aluminum can be avoided by ensuring proper control of the aluminum level in the galvanizing bath by means of regular sampling and analysis, and by adjusting the levels in a regular and controlled manner.
-For small areas of bare spots, the part may be repaired as detailed in the specification.
-If this condition occurs over the entire part, then it must be rejected and regalvanized.
+Another type of surface defect is caused by an excess amount of aluminum in the galvanizing bath (Figure 33).
+Galvanizers are required to have a bath of 98% pure zinc, according to the product specifications ASTM A123, A153, and A767, while the remaining 2% may include additives at the galvanizer's discretion.
+One common additive is aluminum, which helps with the aesthetic of the coating.
+When excess aluminum is in the galvanizing bath, it creates black marks or bare spots on the surface of the steel.
+This can be avoided by ensuring proper control of the aluminum level in the galvanizing bath by means of regular sampling and analysis, and by adjusting the levels in a regular and controlled manner.
+Bare spots due to excess aluminum in the bath may be repaired if only small areas are evident; however, if this condition occurs over the entire part, it must be rejected, stripped, and regalvanized.